Quantum simulations of Green's functions for small superfluid systems

 By means of the JW mapping, expressions~\eqref{eq:overlap-H} are decomposed into expectation values of Pauli terms.
-While overlaps ${\cal O}^{N\pm 1}_{\beta \alpha}$ decompose into a few Pauli terms, each reduced Hamiltonian element ${\cal H}^{N\pm 1}_{\beta \alpha}$ generates $O(D^2)$ Pauli terms.
 As a result, one needs to evaluate $O(D^3)$ Pauli terms to obtain all the needed components of the one-body Green's function.
-Taking advantage of the fact that commuting Pauli terms can be evaluated together from the same circuit, the number of required circuit measurements is lower ($O(D)$ in our specific case).
-Note that the cost of the classical part of the calculation, i.e., the solution of the generalized eigenvalue problem~\eqref{eq:geneigen}, eventually providing the building blocks of the Lehmann representation~\eqref{eq:gfapproxlehmann}, is negligible compared to the QPU computation.
+Taking advantage of the fact that commuting Pauli terms can be evaluated together from the same circuit, the number of required circuit measurements is lower ($O(D)$ in our specific case, as explained in appendix~\ref{App:PauliGrouping}).
+While simulations presented in the following have been performed in the limit of an infinite number of measurements, numerical estimates for the number of measurements required in practice to achieve a given precision on the Green's functions are discussed in appendix~\ref{App:ErrorEstimates}.
+Finally, let us note that the cost of the classical part of the calculation, i.e., the solution of the generalized eigenvalue problem~\eqref{eq:geneigen}, eventually providing the building blocks of the Lehmann representation~\eqref{eq:gfapproxlehmann}, is negligible compared to the QPU computation.